10 Surprisingly Effective Ways to Clean With Baking Soda and Vinegar

 1. Freshen a kitchen drain (and shine a stainless steel sink).

-Instead of using harsh chemicals that could potentially damage your pipes, unclog and refresh your drain by pouring in a ½ cup of baking soda and 1 cup of vinegar.
-Always keep the ratio one-part baking soda to two parts vinegar.
-The mixture will fizz and bubble, like your favorite middle school volcano science project.
-Once it dies down, flush the drain with very hot water for five minutes, then run the cold water.
+Instead of using harsh chemicals that could potentially damage your pipes, unclog a drain and refresh it by pouring in a homemade drain cleaner made up of ½ cup of baking soda and 1 cup of vinegar.
+Always keep the ratio one-part baking soda to two parts vinegar for the best drain cleaner for kitchen sink gunk.
+The natural drain cleaner mixture will fizz and bubble, like your favorite middle school volcano science project.
+Once it dies down, flush the drain with very hot water for 5 minutes, then run the cold water.

-Take the opportunity while surface is damp to sprinkle extra baking soda in the basin of the sink, and give it a good scrub using a scrub brush or dish sponge.
+After completing the clogged drain home remedy, take the opportunity while the surface is damp to sprinkle extra baking soda in the basin of the sink.
+Give it a good scrub using a scrub brush or dish sponge.
 The slightly abrasive qualities of the baking soda should help to remove stuck-on gunk and stains.

-Baking soda and vinegar’s cleaning and deodorizing properties work wonders in the wash.
+The baking soda and vinegar reaction’s cleaning and deodorizing properties work wonders in the wash.
 Add ½ cup of baking soda in with your detergent to help boost its cleaning power.
 One cup of vinegar poured in during the rinse cycle will help kill bacteria in the load and doubles as a chemical-free fabric softener.